felipemarkson/Monteiro2022Results/README.md

 ## Scenarios:

-- S1: No DGs and EV.
+- S1: No Distributed Generation (DG), Electrical Vehicles Charger (EV) or Energy Storage System (ESS).
 - S2: 3º Party 0.1 MW Renewable DGs on buses 26, 29, 13, and 6
 - S3: Same of S2 and 3º Party 50kW/50kWh ESSs on buses 4and 32
 - S4: Same of S2 and 3º Party 50kW EV chargers on buses 17 and 20